 2. Make Adjusting Entries

-Once the unadjusted trial balance is prepared, it's time to analyze the financial transactions that occurred during the accounting period.
+Once the unadjusted trial balance is prepared, it's time to analyse the financial transactions that occurred during the accounting period.
 These transactions may include accrued revenues, accrued expenses, prepaid expenses, unearned revenues, depreciation, and other adjustments.
 For example:

 Accrued Revenues: When a service has been provided but not yet billed, an adjusting entry records the revenue.
 Suppose a software company provided $3,000 worth of services but didn't bill the client by the end of the accounting period.
 The adjusting entry would be: